JKirchartz/jkirchartz.github.com/_posts/2012-06-06-rocking-stackoverflow-sites-to.md

 ---
-time: 2012-06-06 10:36:00 -04:00
+layout: post
 title: "Rocking StackOverflow: Sites to Troubleshoot Code in Your Browser"
-layout: post
-name: rocking-stackoverflow-sites-to
 ---

 [StackOverflow](http://stackoverflow.com/) is an awesome community, devs